alexanderadgk/AcademicBibtexGraph/README.md

 This code uses the Microsoft Academics Research API to fetch references and citations based on a bibtex library and build a dependency graph.
 It solely tries to get the references by name.
 To use it you must register [here](https://msr-apis.portal.azure-api.net/products) for a key.
 Ir could be used to check how references found during literature search are related or to get new references via forward or backward search.

+**Warning: Currently Microsoft only grants about 10000 free transactions over the API per month.
+Especially using forward or backward search can consume this very quickly.**

 ***Example 1: Illustration of internal dependencies***
 *Created with GraphViz (used by visualizeGraph.py), layout hierarchical*
 ![Illustration1](https://github.com/alexanderadgk/AcademicBibtexGraph/blob/main/examples/illustration_big_40.svg)